-Soft, fluffy, sticky cinnamon rolls filled with pumpkin purée, pumpkin spice and topped with a maple cinnamon glaze – these pumpkin cinnamon rolls have to be THE ultimate Autumn comfort food!
+Soft, fluffy, sticky cinnamon rolls filled with pumpkin purée, pumpkin spice and topped with a maple cinnamon glaze – these amazing pumpkin cinnamon rolls have to be THE ultimate Autumn comfort food!

 I believe I’m a pretty strong willed person, but put a plate of sweet, sticky cinnamon rolls in front of me and all my willpower goes out the window.
-I can’t resist them.
+I just can’t resist them.

 I used my homemade pumpkin pie spice in this recipe and I highly recommend it – the combination of ginger, cinnamon, nutmeg and ground allspice is just wonderful and will fill your house with the most amazing scent while they are baking.